wo1fwood/max/README.md

-# max
+# Max
-Welcome to my max folder on github.
-I wanted to share this repository of my work and research in the audio synthesis VPL (visual programming language) max, also known as Max/MSP.
-The main purpose is because I'm a firm believer on openly sharing what we know as programmers.
-As seen in the web development world to incredible effect, when programmers share how they've solved problems (or even approached them), this facilitates a better understanding of tasks we may be trying to complete, and over time, creates an incredibly robust support structure for those wishing to learn themselves.
+Welcome to my Max folder on github.
+I wanted to share this repository of my work and research in the audio synthesis VPL Max, also known as Max/MSP.

+The main purpose behind this is that I'm a firm believer of openly sharing what we've learned and how we do things as programmers.
+As a benificiary of this very practice, I feel it imperative to show how I work and think about things in the hopes that it might help others to think about how they structure their Max projects, or approach similar problems I've encountered.

 # What You'll Find Here
-I've built a lot of utilities and modules that have greatly helped my work in this environment.
-These abstractions are anything from core-level utilities that help set my project environment, to configuring input controllers (like MIDI or USB pedals), various synthesis modules, all the way to handling small tasks, like building a cue handler, user-interface objects, to a pseudo-random number generator that can be given a range.
+I've built a lot of utilities and modules that have greatly helped my work.
+These abstractions are anything from core-level utilities that help set my project environment, to configuring input controllers (like MIDI or USB pedals), various synthesis modules, all the way to handling small tasks like building a cue handler, user-interface objects, loading external text files, or pseudo-random number generators.

-# Folders
-My folder structure is as follows:
+When looking for various files, the patches are organized into the following folders:

 - **modules:** contains all audio processing modules, or gen~ abstractions
 - **tests:** specific tasks that I've worked on that generally eventually become working abstractions